 All managers should understand the basic principles that guide the design of transformation processes.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 22. Operations and supply management changes constantly because of the dynamic nature of competing in global business and the constant evolution of information technology.